Pet Sounds: United States Capitol release

-Granata described the promotional campaign as "halfhearted" and "self-serving", while journalist Peter Doggett disputed claims of deliberate sabotage, which he called "a pop myth", asserting Pet Sounds was promoted as heavily as the Beach Boys' prior releases.
-Capitol's campaign for the album included full-page Billboard ads and radio spots that maintained the group's established image without acknowledging the album's new direction.
-The radio spots featured comedy skits by the band that omitted musical excerpts, depending solely on their name recognition.
-Johnston and Carl later criticized Capitol's efforts, alleging insufficient promotion compared to past releases.
-Carl suggested the label relied on existing airplay instead.
-Some observers surmised Capitol viewed the album as commercially risky, targeting older general audiences over the band's core younger female demographic.
+Capitol's ad campaign included Billboard ads and radio spots that maintained the group's image without acknowledging the album's new direction.
+The radio spots featured comedy skits by the band that omitted musical excerpts, depending solely on name recognition.
+Johnston and Carl later criticized Capitol for insufficient promotion compared to past releases.
+Carl suggested the label relied on existing airplay.
+Capitol may have viewed the album as commercially risky, targeting older general audiences over their core demographic of younger women.
+Journalist Peter Doggett disputed claims of deliberate sabotage, which he called "a pop myth", and stated that Pet Sounds had been promoted as heavily as the Beach Boys' prior releases.

-Two months after the album's release, Capitol issued the compilation Best of the Beach Boys, which earned rapid RIAA gold certification and further hindered Pet Sounds commercial performance According to Engemann, the label's marketing team had doubted Pet Sounds commercial potential and sought to bolster quarterly sales.
+Two months after the album's release, Capitol issued the compilation Best of the Beach Boys, which earned rapid RIAA gold certification and further hindered Pet Sounds commercial performance According to Engemann, the label's marketing team doubted Pet Sounds commercial potential and sought to bolster quarterly sales.
 Contemporary reports state some stores received the compilation instead of Pet Sounds when ordered.
 On July 18, the single "Wouldn't It Be Nice" (B-side "God Only Knows") was released, peaking at number 8.
 Billboard later ranked the album at number 43 on its "Top Pop Albums of 1966" chart.

-In 2000, Pet Sounds was certified gold and platinum by the RIAA based on verifiable sales data, though Capitol estimated total sales exceeding two million copies.
+In 2000, Pet Sounds was certified gold and platinum by the RIAA based on verifiable sales data, though Capitol estimated total sales had exceeded two million copies.
 (Note: Capitol executive Mike Etchart speculated the album had likely reached double-platinum status (two million sales) in the U.S., attributing discrepancies to incomplete archival records and complications from licensing agreements with Warner Bros. in the late 1960s.)
 Certification required documented shipment records, which Capitol struggled to provide due to lost or scattered paperwork from 1966 to 1985.
 (Note: The label initially withdrew its certification request when unable to locate historical sales figures but later submitted partial data from the prior 15 years, resulting in a gold certification for approximately 670,000 units sold.
 RIAA awarded account for shipments to retailers, differing from SoundScan's tracking of individual sales, which reported 210,000 copies sold between 1991 and 2000.)
+In 2026, the RIAA certified the album as double platinum.